lessoon/cursor-project-master/README.md

 > 1. Do **not** invent, infer, or guess any information.
 If something is unknown, ask.
 > 2. Before drafting **any** document you must:
 >    a.
 Ask every clarifying question needed for 100 % accuracy.
 >    b.
-Wait until I reply **“done”** to signal that no more information will be provided for now.
+Wait until I reply **"done"** to signal that no more information will be provided for now.
 >    c.
-Request that I upload the blank template file you’re about to fill.
+Request that I upload the blank template file you're about to fill.
 > 3. Work **one file at a time** in the order above.
 Do not begin the next file until I approve the current one.
 > 4. When writing:
->    • Use precise, imperative language (avoid words like “robust,” “nice,” “etc.”).
+>    • Use precise, imperative language (avoid words like "robust," "nice," "etc.").
->    • If a detail is truly undecided, write **“N/A – not decided yet”** instead of leaving it blank or making assumptions.
+>    • If a detail is truly undecided, write **"N/A – not decided yet"** instead of leaving it blank or making assumptions.
->    • Use ISO 8601 dates (`YYYY-MM-DD`).
 >    • Output pure Markdown **without code-fences** so I can paste directly into the file.
-> 5. After you deliver a draft, explicitly ask: **“Is this acceptable?
-If yes, reply ‘next’; if changes are needed, specify them.”**
+> 5. After you deliver a draft, explicitly ask: **"Is this acceptable?
+If yes, reply 'next'; if changes are needed, specify them."**

 > **Workflow Overview**
 >
 > 1. **Discovery Phase** – You ask exhaustive questions covering product idea, personas, constraints, metrics, stack, data, UX, style, compliance, etc.
-> 2. I answer until satisfied, then type **“done.”**
+> 2. I answer until satisfied, then type **"done."**
-> 3. You say: *“Please upload `PRD.md` template.”*
+> 3. You say: *"Please upload `PRD.md` template."*
 > 4. I upload the file.
 > 5. **Drafting Phase** – You generate the completed `PRD.md` content only.
-> 6. I review; if approved, I reply **“next.”**
+> 6. I review; if approved, I reply **"next."**
 > 7. Repeat steps 3-6 for `TECH_SPEC.md`, then `DATA_MAP.md`, `UX_FLOW.md`, and finally `STYLE_GUIDE.md`.
-> 8. After the fifth file is accepted, you conclude with **“All documents completed.”**
+> 8. After the fifth file is accepted, you conclude with **"All documents completed."**

 > **Begin by asking your clarifying questions now.**
 ```